Heni Ozi Cukier: Career

-Cukier spent seven years living in the United States and worked for the United Nations at the Security Council in New York, the Organization of American States, the Woodrow Wilson International Center for Scholars, and the Peacebuilding & Development Institute.
+Cukier spent seven years living in the United States and worked for the United Nations at the Security Council in New York City, the Organization of American States, the Woodrow Wilson International Center for Scholars, and the Peacebuilding & Development Institute.

-In 2008, Cukier returned to Brazil and founded a consultancy firm in international political risk.
+In 2008 Cukier returned to Brazil and founded a consultancy firm in international political risk.
 He also became a professor in the International Relations program at ESPM in São Paulo, where he taught for 12 years.

-He is a frequent public speaker and commentator for media outlets including O Globo, CNN Brazil, and The New York Times.

-In 2016, he was the chief campaign strategist for the New Party in the municipal elections of São Paulo.
+In 2016 he was the chief campaign strategist for the New Party in the municipal elections of São Paulo.
 In 2017, he became the Deputy Secretary for Urban Security at the City of São Paulo and led the City Cameras (CCTVs) public surveillance program, as well as efforts to tackle the open-air crack-cocaine scene known as Cracolândia.

-In 2018, Cukier was elected state legislator to serve a four-year term at the State Legislative Assembly of São Paulo.
-In his first year he wrote the state’s pension reform report and led its approval as floor leader.
+In 2018 Cukier was elected state legislator to serve a four-year term at the State Legislative Assembly of São Paulo.
+In his first year he wrote the state's pension reform report and led its approval as floor leader.
 In 2019, he sponsored the law that established the first State Drug policy in the State of São Paulo.
 In 2021, he sponsored two other laws related to the COVID-19 pandemic: the "vaccine queue-jumping" law and penalties for those who committed corruption crimes during the pandemic.
 In July 2021, Cukier announced his intention to run for the Senate in the 2022 elections, but later redirected his campaign to run for Federal Deputy.
 He was not elected.

 Cukier published his first book, Charisma Intelligence: Learn the Science of Influencing People, published by Editora Planeta in 2019, available at Amazon BR.

 He also served as co-producer, researcher, and host of the documentary Cracolândia (Crackland), available on Apple TV and Google Play.
 Directed by Edu Felistoque, the film investigates the complexities of the open-air drug scene located in central São Paulo.
 The documentary received awards at international film festivals and was officially selected for the 44th São Paulo International Film Festival (Mostra Internacional de Cinema de São Paulo).

-In March 2025, Cukier delivered a talk at TEDxLisbon titled Are We Heading Towards World War III?.
-The talk was later selected as an Editor’s Pick and published on the official TED website.

-Beyond academia and politics, Cukier has built a significant digital presence through his YouTube channel, Professor HOC.
-It is the largest Portuguese-speaking channel dedicated to geopolitics, with over 1.9 million subscribers, featuring weekly analyses on international politics, conflicts, security issues, and global trends for Brazilian and Lusophone audiences.
+Cukier has a YouTube channel, @ProfessorHOC.